Ratimon/redprint-wizard/src/routes/blog/_assets/posts/6-contract-explainer-bridges.md

 # OPStack's Bridge Component Explainer

 This article highlights and aim as a guide how **bridges** implemented in OP Stack monorepo codebase works.
-The content is very recommended for those smart contract developers/auditors who want to understand the core logics of OP Stack.
+The content is very recommended for smart contract developers/auditors who want to understand the core logics of OP Stack.

 > **Note**💡
 >  This bridge represent part of core logics in [L2 implementations components](https://redprint.ninja/4-opchain-implementations).

 In simple words, OP Stack is a common development stack for building L2 blockchain ecosystems, and L2 are just blockchains with safe bridging.
-Also, Bridge contracts allows cross domain transfers of data ETH and ERC20 token across ethereum L1 and L2s.
+Also, bridge contracts allows cross domain transfers of data ETH and ERC20 token across ethereum L1 and L2s.

 There are 2 types of bridge systems: